Let’s face it, it’s hard to find any extra time after a new baby enters the family, especially to run, and more than that, to train for a race.

 I have a few friends who yell BOB strollers from the rooftops, but they were not in the budget when we looked!

 Another great tip if you have two kids is to take the younger one with you and leave the older, easier to entertain child at home.
 This makes dad’s job easier and you get to push the smaller of the two!

 Favorite Running Gear

 Nursing and running?
 Let’s chat.

-I really didn’t want to share these!
+Not that I wanted to share these!
 But just in case you questioned me! 😉

 Overall, be gracious with yourself.

 Don’t make goals that are super hard to reach.
 For the typical non-athlete, a half marathon isn’t reasonable three months postpartum.
-Tyrion was nine months old when I ran my first half marathon, and Evelyn was 11 months old when I completed my first full.
+Tyrion was nine months old when I ran my first half marathon.
+Evelyn was 11 months old when I completed my first full.
 I gave myself plenty of time for training, setbacks, and any other issues that could arise.
 (And believe me, something will!)
-Give yourself at least a full extra month for training wiggle room so you don’t feel stressed when things come up, or worse yet, have to bow out of the race because you tried for too much too soon.
+Give yourself a full extra month for training wiggle room so you don’t feel stressed if things come up.
+Worse yet, you’d hate to have to bow out of the race because you tried for too much too soon.

 Have you ran after baby?
 How was it for you and do you have any advice to share?